pashmaklang/pashmak/README.md

 now file is changed

 ###### file.close
-with this alias you can close file after your work:
+with this function you can close file after your work:

 ```bash
 import '@file';